ninoNinkovic/FasParser/README.md

 [Version 1.2.1] 2017-03-13

-    1. improve the sort function with user provided ID list;
+    1. improve the sort function with user provided ID list, which can replace the raw IDs with provided IDs;
     2. remove some bugs

 [Version 1.2.0] 2017-03-11

     1. add classification function in the "Sort-ID" section;
     2. add ID-rename function in "Sort-ID" section;
-    3.
-    4. improve the alignment cut function in "Fas-Filter" section ;
+    3. improve the alignment cut function in "Fas-Filter" section ;
-    5. improve the alignment filtration based on seq length;
+    4. improve the alignment filtration based on seq length;
-    6. optimize codes
+    5. optimize codes